MLopez-Ibanez/irace/README.md

-We are not aware of any way to achieve this using R. However, in GNU/Linux, it is easy to implement by using the `timeout` command in `hook-run` when invoking your program.
+We are not aware of any way to achieve this using R. However, in GNU/Linux, it is easy to implement by using the `timeout` command in `target-runner` when invoking your program.

 Contact